Postgraduate study is an effective way to enhance your knowledge and improve your employability in constantly evolving markets.1

 When most people hear the word postgraduate, they think PhD, but the reality is there are a wide variety of postgraduate studies which can help to advance your career.

-According to the most recent census, just less than 10% of Australians hold a postgraduate qualification, ranging from advanced diplomas to PhDs and equivalent TAFE qualifications6.
+According to the 2016 census, just less than 10% of Australians hold a postgraduate qualification, ranging from advanced diplomas to PhDs and equivalent TAFE qualifications.6

-How long you're prepared to study is one of the most important things to consider, as for many the 3-4 years full-time study required for a PhD can be overwhelming or financially imposing.
+How long you're prepared to study is one of the most important things to consider, as for many the 3-4 years full-time study required for a PhD can be overwhelming and financially imposing.

 A graduate certificate (which generally represents only 6 months full-time study) or diploma, can offer a more accessible distinction, while contributing directly towards the credit you need to obtain a master's degree.